jawidMuhammadi/jawidMuhammadi/README.md

 ## About me

-I'm Ahmad Jawid Muhammadi.
-An Android Engineer at [Klizo](https://klizos.com/) and also an active contributer of [Mifos Initiative](https://mifos.org/) organiztion.
+I'm Ahmad Jawid Muhammadi An Android Engineer at [Klizo](https://klizos.com/).
+Founder of [Spotlight Technologies](https://play.google.com/store/apps/developer?id=Spotlight+Technologies&hl=en_IN&gl=US) and also a contributor to the [Mifos](https://mifos.org/) organization.
 Community is :heart:.
 Code blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.

 I ocassionally post about android.
 Also open sourced few android related stuff.